AlexVerbovskiy/finance-test-task/README.md

 You can get some ideas how your application may look like on the [Google Finance](https://www.google.com/finance/) page.

 As a bonus you can implement (please describe implemented bonus functionality in this file):
+  Task:
-- any additional visual effects to highlight positive or negative changes in the prices
+    Any additional visual effects to highlight positive or negative changes in the prices
+  Description:
+    Program saves the array with the information that came at the previous time.
+When the server sends a new array, the function compares the two arrays and returns a new one with objects, where each numeric field is an object with value fields and the difference (the difference is a comparison of the value between the current and previous product.
+If the difference is less than 0, then it means that the indicator has decreased , if more - then increased.
+  Task:
-- the possibility to switch on/off tickers by user
-- the possibility to specify interval time by user
+    The possibility to switch on/off tickers by user and the possibility to specify interval time by user
-- the possibility to add/remove ticker from watching group
-- any additional functionality you consider useful
+   Description:
+    The user clicks a button that sends the server information about the product the user wants to subscribe to and the time the user wrote in the input.
+A function is called on the server that creates a new interval that returns data for the selected product after the selected time.
+Then the object that stores the callbacks to clear the interval is updated.
+When the user clicks "stop", the unsubscribe function is called.
+It removes the interval and field with the selected name from the object that stores the unsubscribers.
+The logic of client subscriptions is the same.

 You should use the next technologies:
 - React (preferable with hooks)